akamy-rent/akamy-rent.github.io/index.md

 ![stage-4](./docs/smartContractTesting/contractProcess.jpg)

-#### Smart contract deployment pictures

-#### Agreement is signed by both participants and the tenant agrees to the terms of the agreement.
+1. #### Agreement is signed by both participants and the tenant agrees to the terms of the agreement.
 #### There's no message indicating we are not on a blockchain.
 ![deployyes](./docs/smartContractTesting/deployyes.png)
-#### The contract information is sent to the compiler server, which returns the abi and bytecode.
+2. #### The contract information is sent to the compiler server, which returns the abi and bytecode.

 ```
 root@python-server:/home/akamy-rent/py-compile-server# python3 test_server.py